Back to menu

 Aulus Gellius, Attic Nights 18,5,1-6.
 Translation J.C.
 Rolfe.

 The identification of the remains is supported by the place of discovery of some relevant inscriptions.
 An inscription found in the 1980's in the presumed area of the theatre mentions the socii tibicines, flute players who performed in the theatre, but also participated in sacrifices and funerals (EDR169617).
 Three inscriptions, found together in the same area in 1855, document the collegium of the scabilarii.
-These were musicians using the scabillum, a percussion instrument of cymbals between two small wooden planks worn like a sandal by the foot.
+These were musicians using the scabillum, a percussion instrument of cymbals between two small wooden planks worn like a sandal on the foot.
 The guild erected statues of Antoninius Pius, his wife Faustina, and Marcus Aurelius in 139, 140 and 161 AD, on a spot assigned by the city council (EDR108292, EDR116775, EDR116776).

 Mosaic from Pompeii with masked musicians in the theatre.
 Signed by Dioskourides of Samos.